masagrator/Status-Monitor-Overlay/docs/modes.md

 > What is Skin temperature (tskin)?

 This is temperature calculated from SoC and PCB temperatures that is mainly used to prevent Switch from overheating.
+Reading it is not supported on FWs <5.0.0.

 Explanation provided by CTCaer
 >Temperature (tskin) calculation.
 >